The Texas Association of Museums Media Innovation & Excellence Awards (TAMMIES)

 An entry can ONLY be submitted to 1 (one) category.

 There is a limit of 3 (three) entries for Students, 1 (one) per category.
 Entries must include a letter from faculty (sponsor, mentor, museum) sent to Admin at email@example.com by February 21, 2021 to confirm submission was created while the applicant was a student.

 Submissions produced between January 2020 - December 2020.
 With the exception of Student Entries, you are required to be a TAM institutional member museum to submit.

 The entry fee for the 2021 TAMMIES awards is $50 per submission.
 You can include your payment in the mail with your materials or you can pay online here.

 The deadline for submissions has closed.
-Please read the submission information here and submit and complete one entry at a time on this form.
+Please read the submission information here.
 Make sure to include an uploadable image and a description of why it was innovative and successful.
 Recipients will be announced at the TAM Annual Business Meeting on Friday, April 16th, 1:30-3:00 pm CT.

 HMH has created three bilingual guided tours so visitors who speak English and Spanish can benefit from an audio experience “Bearing Witness: A Community Remembers, Holocaust Gallery audio tour; Be the Change” Human Rights and Diaries Galleries audio tour, and “From Darkness, Light”; a unique architectural audio tour.